aodn/filter-config/README.md

     ],
    ```

-To test filter configuration commit to the test branch (the default) and add a filter configuration
+To test filter configuration, commit to the test branch (the default) and add a filter configuration
 file in the appropriate directory for your server (as advised by AODN staff).

 Filter configuration for GeoServer layers are organised by workspace so, for example, the filter configuration